 - A description of the document or records so they can be easily identified.
 You must tell in specific detail why they are needed for your case.

 - The name and address of the person who now has the document.
 OAC 240:10-13-60.

 The parties to the appeal should mail all documents necessary to support their position to the Tribunal to be copied and mailed to the opposing party.
-All documents should be mailed to the Tribunal immediately upon receipt of the Notice of Appeal or Notice of Appeal.
+All documents should be mailed to the Tribunal immediately upon receipt of the Notice of Appeal or Notice of Hearing.
 Documents received fewer than five (5) days prior to the hearing may or may not be considered based on the reasons and effect of late submission.
-The date of the hearing does not count as one of the five days.
 To improve the chances that a late-submitted document will be considered, you may wish to send it to the opposing party at the address to which the hearing notice was sent and to indicate in your submitted documents that you have done so.
 Both sides will be mailed copies of the records submitted by the Oklahoma Employment Security Commission unless the submission indicates that it was sent to the other party.

 Parties who intend to introduce records into evidence should send copies of the document(s) to the Appeal Tribunal but should be able to provide the originals if they are needed.
 You should bring a witness who can explain how the records were prepared for the hearing.

 Parties submitting an audio, video, or electronic image as evidence must do so in standard formats.
 The evidence must be provided in a manner that can be reviewed without special codecs or software.
 The standard formats are:

 - Video: MP4, MP2, AVI, ASF, and DVDs that can be played in a standard DVD player

 - Electronic Images: JPG, TIF, Adobe Acrobat (PDF), and BMP